Ext Color | Blue | Engine | 2500 |

 Fuel | Gas |

-We picked thos old dowager up late last year where we drove through epic snowstorms and stayed in one of the most delapidated hotels know to mankind, or personkid as our illustrious 'leader' would say.
+We picked this old dowager up late last year where we drove through epic snowstorms and stayed in one of the most delapidated hotels know to mankind, or personkind as our illustrious 'leader' would say.
 We ventures onto Peachland or Summerland, or some far off land and rescued this as a spares vehicle for our 1967 Daimler V8.

 What are these Daimlers?
 Essentially, a badge engineered Jaguar Mk2 240 with the Edward Turner two and half liter Hemi that was used in the Dart/SP 250.
 Quite sedate, they sound rather nice and think of them as a contemporary rival to the larger Humbers and Rovers of the day.
 Not sporty, but at home in the leafy suburbs, driven my an upper management tyope in a pinstripe suit and bowler hat that stays at his gainful employment until retirement, receives a gentle round of applause, handshakes and a carriage clock, then lives out his days pottering around the garden and fixing things in the shed.
 Essentially, the person, in later years that I want to become.
 Does that show lack of ambition?
 Or an appreciation of life and desire for quiet contentment?
 Either way, the Daimler was an affordable, luxury car for the middle classes and the feel of wood, bakelite, leather and wilton carpets, combined with that Old British Car Aroma makes you feel just right.
 Travel back in time to the swinging sixties, and whilst everyone else swings...or swong, gently ease the selector into drive, let the Bog Warner engage and ease yourself down the road with the reassuring burble of that tiny two and a half liter Turner V8, wafting you through green and pleasant lands.